phenoscape/charaparser-unsupervised/README.md

     "m" - modififer word
     "b" - boundary word
     "z" - proper noun
+    Note: in this project, "o" means "organs", but "o" is not taken as a POS tag in the word-POS collection.

 ** role: the role of the word-POS pair.
 There are several legal values.
     "" - the role is unknown